 In contrast, the Commission has determined that other newspaper articles and internal intranet postings would not be considered solicitations under 2 U.S.C.
-441b when they consisted only of limited informational statements without additional encouragement.
-See Advisory Opinions 2000-7 and 1983-38.
-These latter communications, the Commission concluded, merely convey information that might engender inquiry, rather than encouraging or facilitating a contribution.
-Id.
-In addition, where a trade association posting the PAC reports and receipts of its members "without comment or embellishment" on an access-restricted bulletin board was viewed by the Commission as a "passive conduit of information," the Commission determined that the reports would not constitute a solicitation as the posted information did not encourage support of its PAC or facilitate contributions to the PAC.
-Advisory Opinion 1988-2.
+441b when they consisted l only of limited informational statements without additional encouragement.
+See Advisory convey information that might engender inquiry, rather than encouraging or facilitating a

-&lt;sup>2 A corporation or its SSF may, however, make two written solicitations per year to non-executive employees, subject to certain restrictions.
+A corporation or its SSF may, however, make two written solicitations per year to non-executive employees, subject to certain restrictions.
 2 U.S.C.
 441b(b)(4)(B), 11 CFR 114.6.